The Web Health

 During activities like lifting something over your head, lifting something off the floor, or pushing or pulling something, your core muscles engage to stabilize your trunk and support your spine.

-These muscles are also important in competitive sports such as weightlifting and judo, running and football.
+These muscles are also crucial in competitive sports such as weightlifting, judo, running, and football.
 Keeping the spine stable reduces the risk of injury.

 Balance

-Your core muscles help you maintain balance when you’re standing and your balance is dynamically challenged.
+Your core muscles help you maintain balance when standing, and your balance is dynamically challenged.

 For example, if someone dives into you, your brain and trunk recognize this sudden force and change your balance.
-Your cores muscles help keep your body upright.
-Your core muscles support balance in activities like Olympic weightlifting so your trunk remains stable and responsive to changes in weight distribution.
+Your core muscles help keep your body upright.
+Your core muscles support balance in activities like Olympic weightlifting, so your trunk remains stable and responsive to changes in weight distribution.

 Breathing and stem stability